-Our response to a good album can be so profound that we are linked with it forever.
-Hearing the songs will carry you back to a point in time, and it also connects you to an individual.
-Any time you hear it, you’re trying to relive a beautiful moment.
+Our response to a good album can be so profound that we are linked to it forever.
+Hearing the songs will carry you back to a point in time, connecting you to an individual.
+Any time you listen to it, you’re trying to relive a beautiful moment.
 Every leader strives to do this, even with those around them: encourage and push people as great music does.

-Music provides a good push to make everyone a leader.
-That’s how it leaves impacts on our lives.
+Music provides an excellent push to make everyone a leader.
+That’s how it leaves impacts our lives.
 It encourages us to be more confident.

-Let’s take a look at the most precise data that you need to know about how music makes you a better leader.
+Let’s look at the most precise data you need to know about how music makes you a better leader.

 The Connection Between Music and Leadership Skills

-Although many people seem to think of outgoing, type-A personality traits as leaders, those on the quieter, more socially awkward side can also display effective leadership qualities.
+Although many people think of outgoing, type-A personality traits as leaders, those on the quieter, more socially awkward side can also display practical leadership qualities.
 The ability to become a leader is more about the urge to become one than possessing any ‘inherent’ quality.
 So parents who allow their kids to lead activities that they are involved in will see this quality growing in them.

 Any activity in a kid’s development has the opportunity to transmit leadership qualities.
 But the greatest capacity is in team activities.